dreambo8563/next-vue-storage-watcher/README.md

 the real reactive watcher for localStorge.
 I search a few days for a lib to watch the ls, but failed.

-you can use this tiny storage wrapper which works well with vue.js.
+you can use this tiny storage wrapper which works well with Vue 3.

 - reactive
 - type supported
 - small size

-TODO:

-- [x] make expire params work
-- [x] provide info method

 ## Install

 > npm install next-vue-storage-watcher --save

-## Sample
+## Sample Code

 ```ts
 import { createApp } from 'vue'